tashikomaaa/matriochka/README.md

 ok we have an ohter txt file...

-you see the thing come, let's be smart and do automaticly the things !
+you see the thing come, let's be smart and do automaticly do the things !

 ```bash